danielgauthier4/CMSC461-Bigfoot/application/README.md

 ### Update the Hibernate mode

-The Hibernate library in SpringBoot will automatically create your database tables for you based upon the Java Entity clases.
+The Hibernate library in SpringBoot will automatically create your database tables for you based upon the Java Entity classes.
 In the [CMSC461-Bigfoot/application/src/main/resources/application.properties](https://github.com/danielgauthier4/CMSC461-Bigfoot/blob/main/application/src/main/resources/application.properties) file you will need to adjust the **spring.jpa.hibernate.ddl-auto** property.
 The checked in setting of this property:
 `spring.jpa.hibernate.ddl-auto: none` does **NOT** drop/create the database tables.
 This is the proper **production** setting for the property.